Cities Skylines Strategy of City Planning

-- Usually, a city is a set of districts that are often divided with channels, railroads, highways and so on.
+- Usually, a city is a set of districts that are often divided by channels, railroads, highways, and so on.
 Sometimes it’s not a convenient place for building but you won’t want to leave it as it is.
 Such lands may be turned into parks with roads for bikes and pedestrians or simply get a lot of trees there.

 - Accept that you probably won’t get rid of the grid completely.
 That’s okay, it still exists in real cities and probably is the smartest way to utilize free space.
 So, it’s possible that you have a grid on the flat surface and some curvy patterns on the hills surrounding your downtown.

 - The best way to overcome your laziness is to get a map with a very limited amount of flat surface.
 You will be forced to adapt and think of how to utilize the limited options you have.